 Now that you know how to tighten a bow correctly (and loosen it), you are ready for the next step.
 I will show you how to put rosin on your bow and make a great sound.

 Last thing though: do not touch the hair of your bow with your fingers (or any contaminant).
-If you want to apply rosin correctly, and grip the string, the bow hair shouldn’t be contaminated by any greasy element, of any sort.
+If you want to apply rosin correctly and grip the string, the bow hair shouldn’t be contaminated by any greasy element, of any sort.
 Your fingers, even if they are clean, can add some grease into the hairs (and scales) of the bow hair, which might hinder slightly the gripping process.
 This is something you do not want: so the hair of the bow is something a violinist never touches.

 My new violin bow is not making sound

 A new and fresh rosin cake is inexpensive.
-I recommend a few of them that I have extensively tested and used along the years.
+I recommend a few of them that I have extensively tested and used over the years.
 I have detailed what rosin I recommend for beginners, intermediate or advanced players in my recommended rosins page.

 The hair of the bow is made out of horsehairs, as I have shown here, but the hair alone doesn’t provide enough grip to play the string.
 Even the micro-scales that you can see on the structure of the hairs if you look under a magnifying glass are not sufficient to grip the string.

 An essential compound has to be applied to the hair: it’s called rosin and comes in small cakes.
 It is made out of pine tree sap, smells good, and is sticky.